Mansour: Instead of 'Canceling' Thanksgiving, Celebrate It as Our Founding Myth

 They were devout Christians, and much like evangelical Christians today, these Englishmen and women sought to live by a simpler Biblical-based faith modeled after the early church of the Apostles.
 They wanted to live as a community that worshipped and worked together, but England and its established Church enacted laws that forbade religious gatherings in private houses.
 These laws basically thwarted their ability to practice their faith as a community.
 So, in 1608, faced with the threat of imprisonment for their faith, the small community fled England and settled in Holland, which was known as a refuge for Protestant dissenters.

 But after living a decade among the Dutch, these English Christians realized it was time to leave the Old World altogether.
 In 1618, Europe was on the cusp of one of the most violent conflagrations in history.
 The conflict, which became known as the Thirty Years War, would pit Protestant and Catholic European powers against each other.
 For the Pilgrims, the impending cataclysm seemed like the beginning of Armageddon.
-They felt the best course of action was to leave the old dying Old World behind and try to establish some holy remnant in the New World.
+They felt the best course of action was to leave the dying Old World behind and try to establish some holy remnant in the New World.

 The getting there was the hard part.
 The small community was not wealthy.
 They were working class folks.
 But the congregation pooled their resources and obtained a land patent from the Plymouth Company to settle in an area at the northernmost tip of the Virginia Company’s colony.
 They would eventually receive financing from London bankers who offered to back their venture with the understanding that the Pilgrims would repay these debts with their labors in the New World.